 “That’s it,” he said sitting next to Claire in bed.
 “We are not going through this anymore.
-What do you say about researching adoption agencies tomorrow?
+What do you say about looking into adoption?

 “Honey,” replied Claire.
 “All I want is a child, and I don’t care how.”

-A few months later, Jenny studied a packet of adoptive parent profiles sent from American Adoptions, but one family clearly stood out among the rest: Charles and Claire.
+A few months later, Jenny studied a packet of adoption profiles and their respective video profiles sent from American Adoptions, but one family clearly stood out among the rest: Charles and Claire.

-Jenny just knew they would be the best parents for her baby.
-And to top it off, Jenny’s childhood friend who had helped her realize the advantages of adoption was named Claire.
+Jenny knew they would be the best parents for her baby.
 Everything just seemed right about the couple.

 Months later, Jenny gave birth to a healthy baby boy, “Elliot,” Charles and Claire named him.
 She spent the entire day in the hospital room with her baby, and that evening she decided it was time to introduce him to his adoptive parents.
 Jenny knew it would be difficult to give him to new parents, but she had been prepared for all of those emotions by her Adoption Specialist, who reminded Jenny why she made her decision in the first place.

-When she saw the joy on their faces, she envisioned Elliot’s future full of opportunities and memories, which she was unable to provide him at this point in her life.
-She reminded herself that this adoption was what was best for Elliot.
+When she saw the joy on their faces, she envisioned Elliot’s future full of opportunities and memories, which she knew she would be unable to provide him at this point in her life.
+She reminded herself that this decision was best for Elliot.

 Today, Jenny receives letters and pictures of her son from Charles and Claire, as well as a telephone call on Christmas and Elliot’s birthday.
 Both parties are happy with their relationship and plan on taking a trip together to Disney World on Elliot’s fourth birthday.